Friday 19th to Sunday 21st September, 2025

 Social Program

 A casual social event will be held near to the conference venue (BII, A*STAR) on the Saturday evening (20th September).
-More detail on this to follow.
+Tickets for this event are now available.
+More detail on to follow.

 Who should attend?